wasm-forge/examples/stable-fs/README.md

   dfx canister call stable-fs-backend greet '("test")'
 ```

-Adter calling the canister, you should see the message:
+After calling the canister, you should see the message:

 `("Hello from test.\nThis is a new line of text, should be there in a file.\n")`